Menu Close

 William Thomson, Lord Kelvin Medal and Prize

-For public engagement in physics, awarded in odd-numbered years.
+For outstanding and sustained contributions to physics public engagement, awarded in odd-numbered years.

 About Sir William Thomson, Lord Kelvin